-- Intro bonus: Earn 30,000 bonus points after spending $1,000 in your first three months from account opening
+- Intro bonus: Earn 30,000 Bonus Points after you spend $1,000 on purchases in the first 3 months from account opening.

 Current welcome offer

-This card’s latest sign-up bonus is for 30,000 bonus points after spending $1,000 in the first three months of account opening.
-Based on Bankrate’s latest hotel point valuations, which give Marriott points an estimated average value of 0.7 cents per point, this offer is worth around $210 in Marriott stays.
-This is a drop in the bucket compared to the older limited time offer of 60,000 points after spending $2,000 in the first three months.
+This card offers a sign-up bonus of 30,000 bonus points after you spend $1,000 on purchases in the first three months.
+Based on Bankrate’s latest hotel point valuations, which give Marriott points an estimated average value of 0.7 cents per point, this offer could be worth around $210 in Marriott stays.
+While this might help cover the cost of a hotel stay for a single night, other no-annual-fee hotel cards currently offer more impressive welcome bonuses.

-The Marriott Bonvoy Bold offers bonus rewards on Marriott stays and other travel purchases, as well as by 1X points on general purchases.
-This can help you bring down the cost of your next stay, though upgrading to a Marriott Bonvoy card with more practical bonus categories (like groceries and gas) could be a far more rewarding experience — even if it comes with an annual fee.
+The Marriott Bonvoy Bold offers bonus rewards on Marriott stays and other travel purchases, which can easily help you bring down the cost of your next stay.
+However, a higher-tier Marriott Bonvoy card that carries more practical bonus categories (like groceries and gas) could be far more rewarding — even if it comes with an annual fee.

 How you earn